dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 | 64                    | GoogleCloudDevicePolicyController |  The device is managed by Google's CloudDPC.                                 |

 ## managementStates
-The **ManagementStates** entity provides details on the state of the device.
+The **ManagementState** entity provides details on the state of the device.
 Detail can be useful in the cases where remote actions are applied, the device is jailbroken, or rooted.

 |       Property      |                                     Description                                    |
 |:-------------------:|:----------------------------------------------------------------------------------:|